-In the nineteenth century, East London was the home of the poor, living in overcrowded narrow alleys and eking out a precarious living by menial labour.
+In the nineteenth century, East London was the home of the poor, living in overcrowded narrow alleys and eking out a precarious living by menial labour in the docks and factories.
 Today, the efforts of the Luftwaffe and post-war slum clearance have transformed the landscape, so that whole street plans have disappeared under new housing blocks, although elegant Georgian terraces survive in some places.
 The area is now multiracial and multicultural and while the stark poverty of the past has gone, it still struggles to rid itself of the label of "inner-city deprivation".

 Because of its traditional image, the East End has often attracted the efforts of zealous and energetic Christians to heed the prophet's call to preach the good news to the poor.
 Two men from the Victorian period stand out - William Booth, founder of the Salvation Army, and Thomas Barnado, whose work with destitute children grew into Dr Barnado's Homes.

 Few men in any sphere could match the extraordinary vision and energy of William Booth (1829-1912).
-Born in Nottingham to a family that had fallen on hard times, he was already flirting with Chartism when he was converted at fifteen.
-His first employment was in a pawnbroker's shop which brought him face-to-face with the harsh realities of poverty.
+Born in Nottingham to a family that had fallen on hard times, he was already flirting with Chartism when he was converted at the age of fifteen.
+His first employment, in a pawnbroker's shop, brought him face-to-face with the harsh realities of poverty.
 Booth trained as a Methodist preacher, but eventually his zeal and powerful oratory demanded a wider sphere of opportunity.

 During the early days, Booth was preaching in a tent pitched on the site of a disused Quaker burial ground in Vallance Road.
 Recently, the site was re-landscaped as a recreational space and there is a memorial sundial recalling Booth's connection.
 When the tent blew down in a gale, Booth transferred to Professor Orson's Dancing Academy at 23 New Road, just off Commercial Road (E1 2AX).
 The building still stands, now divided into flats.
 A blue plaque tells us that the first indoor meetings of the future Salvation Army were held here on 3rd September 1865.
 Close by, at 102 Christian Street is the site of the first building to be used for the Army's welfare work.
 A young girl living at a notorious brothel was brought here in 1881, the first of many to be rescued from lives of shame and degradation.
 The original building has gone and the site is now the premises of a knitwear company.